-Prohibited and controlled advertising
+Prohibited products and services

-28 What products and services may not be advertised?
+What products and services may not be advertised?

 Under the Medical Care Act, advertising regarding a medical practice, dental practice, hospital or clinic is strictly limited and comparative advertising, misleading or exaggerated advertising, non-objective advertising (without good evidence) and immoral advertising are prohibited.
 Advertising of the following details is permitted: